An Original Short Thriller

 “See, that is entertaining to me.”
 Alistair hissed, his voice seemed far away.
 “One of two things, you are given definitively at birth, and you’ve wasted it by not understanding how to use it, or what it really means to you.
 Why would I trust anymore of mine to you.”

 “I’m sorry, Al…” Drake’s voice cracked slightly with nerves.
 “Mr. Richards, did I do something?
 Does this have to do with my yearly review?”

-“My name holds Germanic roots as well Mr. Kaiser.
-It means Brave Power, I remind myself of it daily.”
+“My name holds Germanic roots to Mr. Kaiser.
+It means Brave Power or one who holds its likeness, I remind myself of it daily.”
 Alistair turned.
 “And look what it has done to return the favor.”

 He smiled wickedly, moving slowly to the back of Drake’s chair, circling the waters.

 “Do you think it is a fitting name for me, Mr. Kaiser?”